filecoin-project/test-vectors/README.md

 $ go run ./suites/msg_application -i '.*invalid.*'
 ```

-There also handy makefile targets to generate them all:
+There is also handy makefile targets to generate them all:

 ```shell
 # Generate all test vectors and write them to ./corpus, do not touch existing